Taimur-Shabbir/taimur-shabbir.github.io/_posts/2024-09-28-walmart-time-series-sales-prediction.md

 - add the 'current' value of the test set to the training set
 - retrain the model on the training and repeat, until we have come to the end of the test set

 Through trial and error, I have found that large ARIMA values (like 7) result in a Convergence Error.
-If we reduce the number of lagged values to be included, we overcome this error
+If we reduce the number of lagged values to be included, we overcome this.

 ```python